 KiwiSaver is a long-term savings initiative designed to help all New Zealanders save for the future.

-KiwiSaver is a long-term savings initiative designed to help New Zealanders save for the future.
+KiwiSaver is a long-term savings initiative with special features designed to help New Zealanders save for the future.
 KiwiSaver is open to all New Zealand residents - and people entitled to be in New Zealand indefinitely - aged up to 65.

 Those who do not earn a salary or wage subject to PAYE can contribute directly to their chosen KiwiSaver scheme.